Ways to Burn More Calories at Work

 It is proven that you burn more calories standing than sitting.
 Try standing periodically throughout the day as you review documents, talk on the phone or meet with someone.
 By standing and working the fitness ball into your work life, you will minimize static sitting positions for long periods of time.

 If you are often tied to your desk all day, give your mind and body a break by taking a walk for lunch.
 This is also a great opportunity to get know someone from work better if you choose to walk with a coworker.

 - Keep Fitness Equipment in Your Work Area

 Equipment that is easy to store and doesn’t take up a lot of space at your desk includes small hand weights or resistance bands.
 As you have time throughout the day between meetings or tasks – do a couple of reps.

 - Conduct Meetings on the Go

-Walking meetings and brainstorming sessions are a great way to get you up and moving.
-Quite often it can also lead to a more productive meeting by boosting mind activity.
+Walking meetings and brainstorming sessions are a great way to get up and moving.
+Quite often it can also lead to a more productive meeting by boosting brain activity.

 - Take the Stairs, Not the Elevator